 David was born in the Bronx, to parents of Cuban and El Salvadoran backgrounds.

 Fellowship awarded to support work towards a PhD in Electrical Engineering at New York University (NYU)

-David graduated from Polytechnic University in New York as valedictorian, receiving both a bachelor's degree in computer engineering and a master's degree in electrical engineering, followed two years later by a Ph.D. in electrical engineering, all by the age of 23.
+David graduated from Polytechnic University in New York first in his class (Valedictorian 2000), receiving a bachelor's degree in computer engineering and a master's degree in electrical engineering followed by a Ph.D. in electrical engineering, all by the age of 23.

-David and his wife live on Long Island, in NY with their daughter.
+David and his wife live on Long Island, in NY with their two children.